 less critical of

 myself.
-I've become my
+I've become my own friend.

 many dear friends leave this world too